agentcoinorg/predictionprophet/README.md

 - An information research function
 - An information grading function

+Additionally, Mech's predict capability has been ported into a function that can also be independently run from this repo.

 Below, there's a high level explanation of their implementations, respectively.

 ### Research Function